 - Oophorectomy – This is a surgical procedure to remove one or both ovaries.
 It can be done alone or together with another procedure, such as a hysterectomy.

 At the Dr. Pamela Tan Clinic, we provide advice and intervention for women with ovarian cysts.
-Contact us today to get more information about ovarian treatment and removal.
+Contact us today for proper advice and treatment.